MeadowHillSoftware/Nativity-in-Bits/readme.txt

 	Install Python by double-clicking python.2.6.5.msi and following the onscreen instructions

-	To run Nativity in Bits, double-click the python script (Nativity in Bits-0.9.1.py).
+	To run Nativity in Bits, double-click the python script (NiB.py).

 	If the program doesn't run, the script is probably not in your path.
 Trying copying the script to the desktop and double-clicking it.